New lower bounds on crossing numbers of $K_{m,n}$ from semidefinite programming: Computation

 \subsection{Iterative procedure to obtain the bounds~\texorpdfstring{$\beta_m$}{betam}}

-To solve~\eqref{betamdual} on the computer, we do the following: we solve the semidefinite program without the linear constraints.
-Then we add the most violated constraint and solve the semidefinite program again.
-The latter sentence is repeated, until no constraints are violated anymore.
+To solve~\eqref{betamdual} on the computer, we follow a cut generation method: First the semidefinite program is solved without the linear constraints.
+Then: \begin{itemize} \item All of the constraints are evaluated.
+(As $m$ grows, this takes up most of the runtime.) \item We add the most violated constraint as a new constraint to the semidefinite program.
+When there are ties, we choose the most violated constraint that was evaluated first. \item The semidefinite program is solved again. \end{itemize} These steps are repeated, until no constraints are violated anymore.
 In theory this procedure could take~$|\Omega_m'|$ iterations.
 In practice however, the number of iterations is much smaller, and we are able to compute~$\beta_m$ for~$m \leq 13$ up to high precision on a desktop computer --- see Table~\ref{table: boundstable}.\footnote{The julia code used is publicly available via the link: \url{https://github.com/CrossingBounds/CrossingNumber}.}